-They were created in 2004 to raise awareness about digital preservation, providing a rare opportunity to engage in some high-profile advocacy, articulating nuanced messages about how and why one might engage in digital preservation.
-They enable the DPC, acting on behalf of the global digital preservation community, to endorse and celebrate outstanding work which may go unrecognized by others and which may be little known among the senior managers of the agencies sponsoring this work.
+They were created in 2004 to raise awareness about digital preservation, providing a rare opportunity to engage in high-profile advocacy, articulating nuanced messages about how and why one might engage in digital preservation.
+They enable the DPC, acting on behalf of the global digital preservation community, to endorse and celebrate outstanding work which may go unrecognized by others, and which may be little known among the senior managers of the agencies sponsoring this work.
+Therefore, nominations which have received recognition through other schemes such as the NDSA Excellence Awards are unlikely to be recognized again by the Digital Preservation Awards.

 In its early iterations (2004, 2005, 2007 and 2010) the DPC sponsored a single award under the auspices of the Conservation Awards.
 In 2012, to coincide with the 10th anniversary of the Coalition, the DPC organized the Digital Preservation Awards under its own mandate, offering 3 awards.
-In 2014 a further 2 awards were offered and in 2016 the DPC Fellowship was offered for the first time.2020 sees the addition of a new category to the awards as follows, allowing for an explicit celebration of collaboration:
+In 2014 a further 2 awards were offered and, in 2016, the DPC Fellowship was introduced for the first time.
+In 2020 a new category allowing for an explicit celebration of collaboration was added and, this year, we mark the DPC's 20th Anniversary with another award which celebrates a continuing, substantial and impactful contribution to the digital preservation community in any form, over the last 20 years.